ajawad06/nust-admission-bot/README.md

 # NUST Admission Assistant

-**A fully offline, RAG-based chatbot for answering NUST admissions questions - powered entirely by official FAQ data.**
+**An offline, RAG-based chatbot built for the Local Chatbot Competition 2026 at NUST Islamabad, providing instant, accurate answers to all NUST admissions queries using official FAQ data.**

 ---